 I need directions to River’s Edge.
-Can you give me directions?
+Can you give me directions and a local map?

 Yes!
 Click here.
 We’re located at the very end of about 3.5 miles of rural roads just to the north of Highway 4 near Watson, Oklahoma.
 Once you leave the highway, cell-service and GPS tends to be spotty, so it’s important to print-out or write down directions before you head this way.

 How far are you from where I live?

 Depends on where you live!
 But you knew that.
 If you’re in or around Tulsa, we’re only three hours away.
 From Oklahoma City or Dallas, we’re about four hours.
 Here’s what we look like on Google Maps.
 We're in the northern part of the southeastern most county, scenic McCurtain County, so make sure you have your camera ready on the last hour of the drive.
 The trip over the Winding Stair and Kiamichi Mountains is gorgeous.
 The last bit of scenery if you’re headed up north from Texas ain’t bad, either.

 What are check in and check out times?

 We guarantee check in by 4pm, but we always strive to get guests in as soon as possible.
 Check out time is 11am.
 If you desire an earlier check in please call the day before or day of check in to see how our schedule looks.
 We'll do our best!

 A valid credit or debit card.
 We charge the first night’s rate plus tax (9.25%) upon receiving the reservation.
 The rest may be paid by card, cash, or check upon arrival.
 Click here to BOOK NOW!